junga-com/bg-atom-pane-navigation/README.md

 alt-[arrows,pageUp/Down,w] to do this so that I can hold down alt to enter a sort of navigation mode to get around the workspace and tidy up Docks to give WorkspaceCenter more room when needed.

-Using the alt-<arrow> keys conflicts with the tree-view and atom-text-editor use of those keys but I prefer the consistent pane navigation over those functions.
+Using the alt-&lt;arrow> keys conflicts with the tree-view and atom-text-editor use of those keys but I prefer the consistent pane navigation over those functions.

-I use alt even though ctrl-pageUp/Dn and ctrl-w are ubiquitous for tab navigation and closing tabs because ctrl-[arrows] is also ubiquitous for text navigation within the editor view.
+I use alt even though ctrl-pageUp/Dn and ctrl-w are ubiquitous for tab navigation and closing tabs because ctrl-[arrows] is also ubiquitous for text navigation within the editor view so ctrl-&lt;arrow> can not be used.

 My alt-pageUp/Dn are aliases for ctrl-pageUp/Down.
 I still use the ctrl variants since browsers and other applications make that second nature but the alt variants make it so that while I am navigating to a pane, I dont have to change the modifier key to select the